MicrosoftDocs/memdocs/sccm/core/understand/fundamentals-of-role-based-administration.md

 ---
 # Fundamentals of role-based administration for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
-With System Center Configuration Manager you use role-based administration to secure access to administer Configuration Manager, and to the objects that you manage like collections, deployments, and sites.
-After you understand the concepts introduced in this topic, you can [Configure role-based administration for System Center Configuration Manager](../../core/servers/deploy/configure/configure-role-based-administration.md).
+With System Center Configuration Manager, you use role-based administration to gain access to administer Configuration Manager.
+You also gain access to the objects that you manage like collections, deployments, and sites.
+After you review the concepts introduced in this topic, you can [Configure role-based administration for System Center Configuration Manager](../../core/servers/deploy/configure/configure-role-based-administration.md).

- The role-based administration model centrally defines and manages hierarchy-wide security access settings for all sites and site settings using the following:
+ The role-based administration model centrally defines and manages hierarchy-wide security access settings for all sites and site settings by using the following:

 -   **Security roles** - which are assigned to administrative users to provide those users (or groups of users) permissions to different Configuration Manager objects,   such as the permissions to create or change client settings.